MolotovCherry/Android-ImageMagick7/README.md

 It can be configured to both build as a binary (with shared libaries or statically linked), or as separate shared libraries (and no binary).

+It comes compiled with the following features:

+- OpenMP(3.1)
+- HDRI support
+- Q16 Quantum depth
+- Cipher
+- DPC

+Includes the following options for compiling:

+- Jmagick support with java source code

 It comes featured with the following delegates:

  - bzlib